vzcodes/giflichess/Readme.md

 GifLichess
 ==========

 Golang application that converts any Lichess game to an animated GIF with a modern web interface.

+Try it out at https://gif.chesstools.org/.

 ![example gif](assets/example.gif)